woocommerce/woocommerce-android/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Include before and after images or gifs when appropriate. -->

 - [ ] I have considered if this change warrants release notes and have added them to `RELEASE-NOTES.txt` if necessary.
-Not user-facing changes should be marked as [Internal]
+Use the "[Internal]" label for non-user-facing changes.

 <!-- Pull request guidelines: https://github.com/woocommerce/woocommerce-android/blob/develop/docs/pull-request-guidelines.md -->